web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/rem.md

 # REM adaptation

-Builder supports REM adaptation via [output.convertToRem](/en/api/config-output.html#outputconverttorem), which can dynamically adjusts the font size according to the screen size, so that the page will be displayed correctly on different screen sizes.
+Rsbuild supports REM adaptation via [output.convertToRem](/en/api/config-output.html#outputconverttorem), which can dynamically adjusts the font size according to the screen size, so that the page will be displayed correctly on different screen sizes.

 ## Enabling REM adaptability

-By setting `output.convertToRem`, the Builder can do the following things:
+By setting `output.convertToRem`, the Rsbuild can do the following things:

 - Convert px to rem in CSS.
 - Dynamic setting the fontSize of the root element.